crywolfe/usus/ssl_rails_documentation.md

 (1) enable SSL, and
 (2) provide an SSL certificate name.

-Both of those steps are accomplished by inserting the following code.
-This code needs to be inserted below all the `require` lines.
-This code implements the enabling of SSL and also provides the SSL certificate name.
+Both of those steps are accomplished by inserting the code found below.
+The below described code needs to be inserted below all the `require` lines.
+It is replacing the `run Rails.application`.
+It specifically implements the enabling of SSL and also provides the SSL certificate name.

 ```
 Rack::Handler::WEBrick.run Rails.application, {